Contextual Bandits with Cross-learning: Model and Preliminaries

 Lemma \ref{lem:orderlemma} shows that for any graph $G$, its independence number $\iota(G)$ is smaller than its $L_2$ variant of the maximum acyclic number, i.e., $\nu_2(G)$, and the latter is smaller than or equal to the maximum acyclic number of the graph, i.e., $\lambda(G)$.
 Finally, $\lambda(G)$ is smaller than or equal to the clique covering number of the graph $\kappa(G)$.
-These inequalities will help us to compare our regret bounds under the partial cross learning.
+These inequalities will help us compare our regret bounds under the cross learning; see Section \ref{sec:lb_partial}.
 In Lemma \ref{lem:orderlemma}, we further show that if graph $G$ is the union of $r$ disjoint cliques, then $\iota(G) = \nu_2(G) = \lambda(G) = \kappa(G)= r$.
-This shows that our regret bounds are tight for certain graphs.

-In fact, our regret bounds are tight for an even larger family of graphs: all graphs where $\iota(G) = \kappa(G)$.
-This is true for unions of disjoint cliques, for the line graph in Figure~\ref{fig:CL_graph}, and more generally for any undirected graph which is \textit{perfect}.
-In graph theory, a perfect (undirected) graph $G$ is a graph where for any subgraph $G'$ of $G$, the size of the largest clique of $G'$ is equal to the chromatic number of $G'$ (the minimum number of colors needed to color the vertices of $G'$ so that no two adjacent vertices share the same color).
-It follows as a simple corollary of the perfect graph theorem \citep{lovasz1972normal, lovasz1972characterization} that any perfect graph $G$ satisfies $\iota(G) = \kappa(G)$.
-Perfect graphs include all bipartite graphs, forests, interval graphs, and comparability graphs of posets (see, e.g., \citealt{west1996introduction}).